-Voters in Sherbrooke elected NDP MP Pierre-Luc Dusseault in the 2015 federal election with 37.33 per cent of the vote.
+Voters in Sherbrooke elected the NDP’s Pierre-Luc Dusseault in the 2015 federal election with 37.33 per cent of the vote.

-Dusseault will seek re-election in the 2019 federal election as the NDP look to hold on to a valuable seat in Quebec.
+Dusseault was seeking re-election in the 2019 federal election as the NDP looked to hold on to a valuable seat in Quebec.

 Boundaries: A completely urban riding, it includes most of Sherbrooke, excluding Bromptonville, Rock Forest and Lennoxville.
 The riding used to include Bromptonville, but through redistribution now includes all of the Mont Bellevue area instead.